haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 the residues except the OH aglycon.
 The pdb_chain command changes the chain ID to B, and the pdb_rplresname command changes the residue name to BGC.
 The last command, pdb_reres, renumbers the residues of the glycan starting from 1.

-Let's now merge the two structures in the 1UU6_l_u.pdb file:
+We will now merge the two structures in the 1UU6_l_u.pdb file:

 <a class="prompt prompt-cmd">
 pdb_merge aglycon.pdb sugar.pdb | pdb_tidy > 1UU6_l_u.pdb